damien-jomedia/Front_End_Best_Practice/dev/sass.md

 - Navigation
 - Sidebar
 - Containers
+- Page Layouts

-### Module
+### Module / Components

-The module folder should contains styles that apply to specific components, modules, pages, etc. Basically anything that doesn't fit in the Base or Layout categories.
+The module / components folder should contains styles that apply to specific components, modules, pages, etc. Basically anything that doesn't fit in the Base or Layout categories.

 ## Selectors